The Confident Eater

 – Occasionally they are more hungry or more relaxed, for example, so more open to tasting a new food.

 It can also be managing some of the things that may make things more challenging.
 For example, relatives that insist on making comments about the way a child eats.
-If this is the case, are we able to have a gentle conversation with them beforehand?
+If this is the case, are you able to have a gentle conversation with them beforehand?

 Holidays can reveal holes

 Many parents realise their child’s eating is worse than they thought only when away from the home environment.
-It is often easier to cater to a child at home as over time we come up with compromising rituals and routines that make things work.
+It is often easier to cater to a child at home as over time you come up with compromising rituals and routines that make things work.

-Judith is an AOTA accredited picky eating advisor and internationally certified nutritional therapist.
+Judith, MA Cantab (Cambridge University), MSc Psychology (first-class honours), is working on a PhD, an AOTA accredited picky eating advisor and internationally certified nutritional therapist.
 She works with 100+ families every year resolving fussy eating and returning pleasure and joy to the meal table.

 She is also mum to two boys and the author of Creating Confident Eaters and Winner Winner I Eat Dinner.
 Her dream is that every child is able to approach food from a place of safety and joy, not fear.